Cherry blossom stone called Sakura Ishi. Crystals in matrix and tiny sliced crystal sections. One of the most striking natural mineral formations.

 Dimensions (inches): The matrix specimen is approximately .75 x .75 inches and the tiny sections are approximately .12 inches each

 These small stones of fine-grained muscovite mica occur in a type of metamorphic rock called Hornfels.
 When cracked open, their internal cross-sections look like tiny golden-pink flowers.
 They are called “cherry blossom stones”, after the revered flower of Japan and one of the most recognized icons of the country.

 Fender Minerals has been serving the mineral and crystal community since 1996

 Save Money With Combined Shipping.
-The highest combined rate for the USA is $8.95, select “priority with insurance”.
+The highest combined rate for the USA is $9.99, select “flat rate for heavy packages”.